Synthird/textfield-resizes-window/README.md

     - Click "More info"
     - Click "Run anyway"

+This is not a virus so it is safe to install.

 ### Opening the jar file

 You need an openJDK to open the jar file.
 Here are a couple ones to choose: